Cadasta/cadasta-workertoolbox/README.md

 ### `cadasta.workertoolbox.conf.Config`
 The `Config` class was built to simplify configuring Celery settings, helping to ensure that all workers adhere to the architecture requirements of the Cadasta asynchronous system.
 It essentially offers a diff between Celery's default configuration and the configuration required by our system.
 It is the aim of the class to not require much customization on the part of the developer, however some customization may be needed when altering configuration between environments (e.g. if dev settings vary greatly from prod settings).

-Any [Celery setting](http://docs.celeryproject.org/en/v4.0.2/userguide/configuration.html#new-lowercase-settings) may be submitted.
-It is internal convention that we use the Celery's newer lowercase settings rather than their older uppercase counterparts.
-This will ensure that they are displayed when calling `repr` on the `Conf` instance.
+Any [Celery setting](http://docs.celeryproject.org/en/v4.0.2/userguide/configuration.html#new-lowercase-settings) may be submitted via keyword argument or via environment variable.
+Arguments submitted via keyword argument are expected to comply with Celery's newer lowercase settings rather than their older uppercase counterparts.
+Arguments provided by environment variable should be uppercase and be prepended with the prefix `CELERY_` (e.g. to set the `task_track_started` value, an environment variable of `CELERY_TASK_TRACK_STARTED` should be set).
+The prefix can be customized with a provided `ENV_PREFIX` keyword argument or `CELERY_ENV_PREFIX` environment variable.
+If both a keyword argument and environment variable are provided for a setting, the keyword argument takes precedence.
+Settings with non-string defaults will have the environment variable values run through [`ast.literal_eval`](https://docs.python.org/3/library/ast.html#ast.literal_eval), supporting Python native types like `bool` or `tuple`.
+Only lowercase settings are shown when calling `repr` on the `Conf` instance.

 Once applied, all settings (and internal variables) are available on the Celery `app` instance's `app.conf` object.